 1. Pray ahead of time.

 Ask God to make you sensitive to His leading about when and what to share during Thanksgiving.

-Approach thanksgiving with the idea that you’ll have opportunity to share with family and friends what you are truly thankful for: the outrageous grace offered to you in Christ Jesus.
+Approach Thanksgiving with the idea that you will have the opportunity to share with family and friends what you are truly thankful for: the outrageous grace offered to you in Christ Jesus.

 When you pray, you’ll be ready to notice when God underlines a moment for you.

 2. Brainstorm some possible discussion questions.

 It may seem that discussions of Christmas shopping plans, the weather, football, are meaningless and dull.

 You may think retelling old family stories can be an embarrassing rehashing of events that would better be left to the dustbin of history, or they could be a good part of family identity and bonding.